Gotham City: Animated films

-During the events of the direct-to-video film Batman & Mr. Freeze: SubZero (1998), a computer screen displaying Barbara Gordon's personal information refers to her location as "Gotham City, NY", and also displays her area code as being 212 – a Manhattan area code.Batman Beyond (1999–2001) envisions a Gotham City in 2039, referred to as "Neo-Gotham".
+During the events of the direct-to-video film Batman & Mr. Freeze: SubZero (1998), a computer screen displaying Barbara Gordon's personal information refers to her location as "Gotham City, NY", and displays her area code as 212 – a Manhattan area code.

 The 2008 direct-to-DVD film Batman: Gotham Knight shows Gotham as a large city with many skyscrapers and a bustling population.

 Video games

-Gotham City appears in several video games, including Batman Begins, DC Universe Online, and Mortal Kombat vs. DC Universe.
-The city makes another appearance in a video game with Injustice: Gods Among Us, where the player can fight outside or inside of Wayne Manor, on top of a building and in an alley.
+Gotham City appears in several video games, including Batman Begins, DC Universe Online, Gotham Knights and Mortal Kombat vs. DC Universe.
+The city makes another appearance in a video game with Injustice: Gods Among Us, where the player can fight outside or inside Wayne Manor, on top of a building and in an alley.
 Other games that feature the city include Lego Dimensions and Rocksteady's Arkham franchise.

 Gotham City appears as a location in the 2017 video game Fortnite Battle Royale as part of a crossover in commemoration of Batman's 80th anniversary.
-It is the fourth incarnation of the game's iconic Tilted Towers area.
+It was the fourth incarnation of the game's iconic Tilted Towers area.
 Players are able to use the Batglider after falling from a great height, as long as they remain in the confines of Gotham City.
 The location was removed on October 13, 2019, during the game's "The End" live event, in which it was sucked into a Black Hole along with the rest of the Fortnite Chapter 1 Island.
+The assets used for Gotham City, devoid of any Batman branding, are featured in Fortnite Creative under the name "Dark Tilted".

+Batman: Arkham

-Batman: ArkhamBatman: Arkham Asylum (2009) opens with Batman driving Joker from Gotham City to Arkham Asylum.
+Batman: Arkham Asylum (2009) opens with Batman driving Joker from Gotham City to Arkham Asylum.
 Joker also threatens to detonate bombs across Gotham.
 In Batman: Arkham City (2011), the slums of Old Gotham City (the northern island) were converted into Arkham City.
-Inside the prison walls, this part of Gotham contains various landmarks throughout the story, like Penguin's Iceberg Lounge, the Ace Chemical Plant, the Sionis Steel Mill, the Old Gotham City Police Department building, and the Monarch Theatre with the Wayne murder scene in Crime Alley.
+Inside the prison walls, this part of Gotham contains various landmarks throughout the story, like Penguin's Iceberg Lounge, the Ace Chemicals Plant, the Sionis Steel Mill, the Old Gotham City Police Department building, and the Monarch Theatre with the Wayne murder scene in Crime Alley.
 Most of these locations have major events in the story.
 In Batman: Arkham Origins (2013), an earlier, younger version of the city can be seen than that of other games in the Batman: Arkham series.
 In addition to the northern island, this installment in the series lets players explore a new southern island, connected to the former by the Pioneer's Bridge.
 The setting of Batman: Arkham Knight (2015), Central Gotham City, is five times larger than Old Gotham.
-In the novelization for Batman: Arkham Knight, it is revealed that Crime Alley was later renamed Wayne Way months after the 'death' of Batman.
+The novelization for Batman: Arkham Knight revealed that Crime Alley was renamed Wayne Way months after the "death" of Batman.